murray-cecile/intro-git/demo-notes.md

 Branching is a bit more advanced topic, but it's incredibly useful for collaboration, and even when you're working solo, it's a great way to try out something new without losing anything.

-In the interest of time, I'm not going to demo the full process of creating a branch today.
-Instead, I'll show how to view different branches on GitHub and what it looks like to work on different branches on your local computer.
+I'm going to start by simply showing how to view different branches on GitHub and what it looks like to work on different branches on your local computer.
+I'll point out where you would create a new branch along the way, but I won't demo creating and pushing a new branch unless there's extra time.

 #### To view different branches on GitLab